RagnarB83/ash-documentation/docs/_build/html/_sources/molcrys.rst.txt

 | 1.
 Read CIF-file (or alternative, e.g. Vesta XTL-file) containing fractional coordinates of the cell.
 | 2.
 Apply symmetry operations to get coordinates for whole unit cell (if needed).
 | 3.
 Identify the molecular fragments present in cell via connectivity and match with user-input
 | 4.
-Extend the unit cell and cut out a spherical cluster with user-defined MM radius (typically 30-50 Å).
+Extend the unit cell and cut out a spherical cluster or supercell with user-defined MM radius (typically 30-50 Å).
 Only whole molecules included.
 | 5.
 Define atomic charges of the molecular fragments from QM calculations.
 | 6.
 Define Lennard-Jones parameters of the molecular fragments.
 | 7.
 Iterate the atomic charges of the main molecular fragment in the center of the cluster (electrostatically embedded QM/MM) until self-concistency.